|Nutritional Guidelines (per serving)|

 - 1 (3.4-ounce) package vanilla pudding mix (instant)

 - 1/2 cup sugar

 - 1 1/2 teaspoons sugar

-- In a small bowl, mix the cinnamon and sugar and then sprinkle over cream cheese mixture.
+In a small bowl, combine the cinnamon and sugar and then sprinkle over cream cheese mixture.

-If you are using fresh peaches instead of canned, you may not have enough juice for the cream cheese mixture.
+- If you are using fresh peaches instead of canned, you may not have enough juice for the cream cheese mixture.
 If this is the case, you can supplement with another juice you may have on hand, or thin the mixture with a little milk.
-Whipping the cream cheese until it really softens will also help.

 - Replace the vanilla instant pudding with cheesecake flavor.